Priligy tablets (Dapoxetine Hydrochloride)

 Drug Interactions

-Grapefruit interaction: Do not drink grapefruit juice within 24 hours prior to taking Priligy as it can increase the level of medicine in your body.
+Grapefruit interaction: Avoid grapefruit juice within 24 hours prior to taking Priligy as it may increase the medication's levels in your body.

 Alcohol & Driving